Dragonmystic707/exalted-reincarnated/docs/System.md

 actual numbers again, and then potentially undo their memorization.

 **Only use a Dice Trick if it is necessary**.
-A sparing number of these effects here and there–perhaps restricted by a conditional–is fine.
+A sparing number of these effects here and there--perhaps restricted by a conditional--is fine.
 But if too many of them appear, it will slow down play considerably!

 Merits
 ======